patyk88/sudoku/README.md

 # sudoku
-simple code that solves sudoku feeding itself with sudoku nubers from given file here it'd "sudoku.txt"
+simple code that solves sudoku feeding itself with numbers from "sudoku.txt" file